yvonne90190/Vector-Space-Model/WSM_Project1/README.md

 News447.txt     0.2356408013065766
 News2050.txt    0.22390969982680858
 ```
-### (Q3)Vector Space Model with Different Scheme & Similarity Metrics in Chinese and English
+### Q3 : Vector Space Model with Different Scheme & Similarity Metrics in Chinese and English
 In this part, I retrieve the relevant news to the query from a set of 2,000 Chinese News collected from chinatimes.com and setn.com according to different weighting schemes (TF and TF-IDF) and cosine similarity metric.
 I use Jieba or to split the Chinese word segments.